cltl/gpt-hackathon/pages/contributing.md

 +++

 # Contributing
-These pages are under construction.
+We have lined up a few topics below.
+Feel free to add a new topic and to modify content for your topic.
 You can add content to existing pages or add new pages as explained next.

 ## Adding content
 ### Adding content to existing pages